ReOpsIL/forge/README.md

 - `delete_block(&self, block_name: &str) -> Result<(), String>`: Deletes a block
 - `add_todo_item(&self, block_name: &str, todo_item: &str) -> Result<(), String>`: Adds a todo item to a block
 - `remove_todo_item(&self, block_name: &str, todo_index: usize) -> Result<(), String>`: Removes a todo item from a block

+### Configuration

+#### Project Configuration

+The project configuration is stored in `project_config.json` and can be managed through the API or by directly editing the file.
+The configuration includes:

+- `project_name`: Name of the project
+- `project_home_directory`: Path to the project's home directory
+- `git_repository_url`: URL of the Git repository
+- `llm_provider`: Default LLM provider to use (openrouter, gemini, or anthropic)
+- `openrouter_model`: Model to use with OpenRouter
+- `gemini_model`: Model to use with Gemini
+- `anthropic_model`: Model to use with Anthropic
+- `auto_complete_system_prompt`: System prompt for auto-completion
+- `auto_complete_user_prompt`: User prompt template for auto-completion
+- `enhance_description_system_prompt`: System prompt for enhancing descriptions
+- `enhance_description_user_prompt`: User prompt template for enhancing descriptions
+- `generate_tasks_system_prompt`: System prompt for generating tasks
+- `generate_tasks_user_prompt`: User prompt template for generating tasks
+- `process_markdown_spec_system_prompt`: System prompt for processing markdown specifications
+- `process_markdown_spec_user_prompt`: User prompt template for processing markdown specifications

+#### Block Configuration

+Block configurations are stored in `blocks_config.json` (or a custom path specified in the project configuration).
+Each block includes:

+- `name`: Unique identifier for the block
+- `description`: Description of the block's functionality
+- `inputs`: List of input port types
+- `outputs`: List of output port types
+- `connections`: Input and output connections to other blocks
+- `todo_list`: List of todo items for this block

 ### Frontend Components